March 3, 2022 | 6:00-8:30 p.m. Pacific | Virtual Event

 Faced with the profound impacts and uncertainties of climate change, we need connection and hope more than ever.
 Taking time to ponder where our food truly comes from is a powerful way to reconnect us to nature and to restore the relationships, wisdom, and skills that are central to our survival.

-Through elder-led conversations, this workshop will encourage participants to:
+Through elder-informed conversations, this workshop will encourage participants to:

 Learn from traditional gatherers about Columbia Plateau culture, systems of knowledge, and practices through which the Nimiipuu Gatherers have continued their relationship with land